Property tax; payment to the municipality

 The basis for the tax calculation is solely the value of the business or the land (assessed value).
 However, the value ratios as of January 1, 1964 are decisive here.
 The standard values will only be used as the basis for property tax up to and including 2024.

 From 2025, the basis for calculating the tax for real estate tax A will be the capitalized earnings value of the business.
-For real estate tax B, the areas of the parcels and the buildings as well as the use of the buildings will be decisive.
+For real estate tax B, the areas of the parcels and the buildings as well as the building use will be decisive.

 The owner's personal circumstances are not taken into account when determining the tax base.